 10. If you have snow in your area, go sledding even if it’s in your backyard.
 At the very least, go outside and make snow angels!

 11. Give your children Christmas coupons in their stockings.
-For free printables from my resource library, click below.
+These super popular Christmas coupons are included in my Christmas Mini-Bundle!